NERO2k/lunchbot/README.md

 sudo sh ./install.sh
 ```

-Make sure to edit the `.env` file with your desired values.
+Make sure to edit the `.env` file with your desired values and a valid app key.

 If you prefer a hosted version, [add it to your Discord server](https://discordapp.com/oauth2/authorize?client_id=642020950853943306&scope=bot&permissions=67226688).

 ## 👤 General Usage

-You as a user can access Lunchbot through the screens in school primarily but you can also access it with these methods.
+You as a user can access Lunchbot through the screens in school primarily, but you can also access it with these methods.

 - The [Lunchbot website](https://eatery.nero2k.com).
 - The Discord bot [(invite link)](https://discordapp.com/oauth2/authorize?client_id=642020950853943306&scope=bot&permissions=67226688).